ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 ## Rails 2

-You can use Flex with Rails 2 applications as well, just remember that you should require `flex-rails` so it will set the `config_file` and `flex_dir` paths for you {% see 1.3 %}, but remember that the default `config.flex.variables[:index]` variable for Rails 2 is not set so you better configure it, somewhere.
+You can use Flex with Rails 2 applications as well, just remember that you should require `flex-rails` so it will set the `config_file` and `flex_dir` paths for you {% see 1.3 %}, but remember that the default `config.flex.variables[:index]` variable and the `config.flex.app_id` for Rails 2 are not set so you better configure them, somewhere.
 Also remember that you should explicitly call `Flex::Rails::Helper.after_initialize` to complete the rails integration.
 Except this little difference in the configuration, there is no other difference from Rails 3 and 4.